 It therefore surprises me that more novels haven’t been set in Corsica.
 There are certainly some rich seams just begging to be mined.
 A number of French authors wrote about Corsica, such as Prosper Mérimée, Guy de Maupassant, Honoré de Balzac and Alexandre Dumas.
 But I have not found many contemporary novels set there.
 Or perhaps I’ve just overlooked them.

 I assume that this is because Corsica has always been a land apart.
-It became French only in 1769, having been owned by Pisa and Genoa for several centuries before that.
+It was ceded to France by Genoa only in 1768, having been owned by Pisa and Genoa for several centuries before that.
 And while it’s a well-known tourist destination, it’s not as familiar to us as mainland France.

 What’s special about Corsica?